gabriellllo/devops-capstone/README.md

 - the additional commands `eksctl` and `kubectl`, [see this AWS documentation on how to set them up](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).

 ## Kubernetes cluster setup
--  You can setup a cluster using EKS on AWS with the following command:
+-  You can setup a kubernetes cluster with 2 `t2.micro` nodes using EKS on AWS with the following command:
 `eksctl create cluster -f eks/eks_config.yaml`
 The cluster can be deleted using:
 `eksctl delete cluster --region=us-west-2 --name=test-cluster`